H4HWV2011/msjarvis-public-docs/thesis/36-identity-and-registration.md

 Registration is the process by which people and institutions move from anonymous interactions to recognized roles with specific authorizations.
 It is deliberately modeled as a two-part gate:

-1. **Identity recognition** — establishing who or what is interacting, with references to PostgreSQL GBIM (`msjarvis` port 5433 — ★ 5,416,521 entities with `confidence_decay` metadata) and `gisdb` (host port 5432 — ★ 91 GB PostGIS, 501 tables, 993 ZCTA centroids) records where possible. ★ `confidence_decay` metadata means identity validation queries should flag high-decay entities for episodic audit. ★ `rag_grounded_v2` further grounds recognition by retrieving live GIS hits during truth assertion checks.
+1. **Identity recognition** — establishing who or what is interacting, with references to PostgreSQL GBIM (`msjarvis` port 5433 — ★ 5,416,521 entities with `confidence_decay` metadata) and `gisdb` (host port 5432 — ★ 91 GB PostGIS, 501 tables, 993 ZCTA centroids) records where possible. ★ `confidence_decay` metadata means identity validation queries must flag high-decay entities for episodic audit.
+Automated decay-aware flagging is OI-38-B. ★ `rag_grounded_v2` further grounds recognition by retrieving live GIS hits during truth assertion checks.
 2. **Registration and role assignment** — granting specific, scoped capabilities under that identity, enforced through bearer tokens validated at `jarvis_auth:8055` before Redis fallback.

 This separation lets Ms. Jarvis answer many questions in an informational mode without registration, while reserving higher-impact actions for registered identities under shared rules. ★ As of April 3, no environment variable or hardcoded literal can bypass this gate.
 The `"internal"` token type grants only `role="internal"` and is blocked from `/chat` and `/memory`.